iotaledger/iota-wiki/shimmer/develop/nodes/become-a-node-operator.md

 ![Node Operator](/img/Banner/banner_node_operator.svg)

-**Running a node is the best way to use IOTA.
-By doing so, you have direct access to the Tangle instead of having to connect to and trust someone else's node, and you help the IOTA network to become more distributed.
+**Running a node is the best way to use Shimmer.
+By doing so, you have direct access to the Tangle instead of having to connect to and trust someone else's node, and you help the Shimmer network to become more distributed.
 This topic provides a checklist of steps for running a reliable node.**

 ## Minimum Requirements